- A college-preparatory, customized education for each student is offered with a 13:1 student/teacher ratio.

 - Faith in action is part of the Mercy experience.
 Prayer, retreats, faith leadership opportunities and service projects are integrated into school life.
 17 students self-selected to be Eucharistic Ministers in 2017-18.

 - Mercy believes that a quality, faith-based education should be accessible to any girl who desires it.
-To facilitate this a Negotiated Tuition Program determines tuition based on the family’s financial situation.
+To facilitate this the Negotiated Tuition Program determines tuition based on a family’s financial situation.

 - Annually $1.8 million in financial assistance is distributed resulting in 82% of Mercy families benefitting from the program.